 - A one page application cover page - Completed in full, applications missing information will not be accepted

 - A letter of intent- This is your way of introducing yourself to the selective committee, and explaining why you would like to be a Surgical Technologist

-- * For CURRENT Jefferson college students & program applicants
+- For CURRENT Jefferson Community and Technical College college student program applicants

 - Professional letter of recommendation (three are suggested)

-- All applications received by May 1st 3pm deadline will be reviewed for appropriate credentialing.
-The Surgical Technology Admissions Committee will assemble and determine the qualified applicant pool based on the minimum requirements for admission established by the Senate Rules of the Community and Technical College System.
-Enrollment in the Surgical Technology Program is limited, because of available faculty, financial, and/or clinical resources at the college.
+THE SELECTION PROCESS - All applications received by the May 1st 3pm deadline will be reviewed for appropriate credentialing.
+The Surgical Technology Admissions Committee will determine the qualified applicant pool based on the minimum requirements for admission established by the Senate Rules of the Community and Technical College System.
+Enrollment in the Surgical Technology Program is currently limited to 20 students per cohort, per year.

 - Candidates who demonstrate above average standing in college, high school or on the GED examination.